-This is a security advisory regarding a possible authentication bypass vulnerability in a few application URLs in ServiceDesk Plus, which has been identified and rectified.
+This is a security advisory regarding an authentication bypass vulnerability in a few application URLs in ServiceDesk Plus, which has been identified and rectified.

-On-premises users of ServiceDesk Plus (all editions) with versions 11138 and above might be affected by this vulnerability and are advised to update to the latest version immediately.
+On-premises users of ServiceDesk Plus (all editions) with versions 11305 and below are affected by this vulnerability and are advised to update to the latest version immediately.

 This vulnerability allows an attacker to gain unauthorized access to the application's data through a few of its application URLs.
 To do so, an attacker has to manipulate any vulnerable application URL path from the assets module with a proper character set replacement.

 This URL can bypass the authentication process and fetch the required data for the attacker, allowing the attacker to gain unauthorized access to user data or carry out subsequent attacks.

 The improper security configuration process used in ServiceDesk Plus led to the vulnerability.

 This vulnerability affects ServiceDesk Plus (on-premises) customers of all editions using versions 11305 and below.

 How have we fixed it?

 The vulnerability has been addressed by fixing the security configuration process in the latest version of ServiceDesk Plus.